mltframework/mlt_web/plugins/ConsumerSdl.md

 title: Audio scrubbing
 description:
-If enabled, sound is played even when the speed is not normal.
+Play sound even when the speed is not normal.
-type: integer
+type: boolean
 readonly: no
 required: no
-minimum: 0
-maximum: 1
 default: 1
+widget: checkbox

+### terminate_on_pause

+title: Stop automatically
+description:
+Whether to stop playback at the end of the producer or when playback is paused.
+type: boolean
+readonly: no
+required: no
+default: 0
 widget: checkbox